roomle/threejs-playground/README.md

 ## Build and run
 * Make sure you have node.js and npm installed ( https://nodejs.org )
-* Fork and check-out the repository
+* Check-out the repository
 * Open a terminal and navigate to the project's folder
 * Run `npm install`
 * Run `npm run dev` to spawn a local webserver for development.
 You should now be able to open the scene in your browser with this URL: `http://localhost:8080`

-# what to do
+# What to do
-Fork this repository and make the rendering visually stunning and as photo realistic as possible.
+Clone this repository and make the rendering visually stunning and as photo realistic as possible.

 Feel liberated when it comes to using/choices of:
 * Lighting / Lights